- WHO reports 132 new confirmed cases of EVD in Guinea and Sierra Leone in the week ending on March 1.

 Since 2008 USAID has trained health workers on TB case detection, diagnosis and treatment.
 Building on this foundation, the Challenge TB program improves TB control in Afghanistan by increasing case detection, improving treatment, and strengthening the Ministry of Public Health’s ability to coordinate and direct TB activities.

 Communicable diseases account for 60 to 80 percent of all outpatient visits and more than half of all deaths in Afghanistan.
 Controlling communicable diseases is one of the highest priorities for the Ministry of Public Health.
-USAID supports the World Health Organization in the operation of a Disease Early Warning System (DEWS) to collect information on a weekly basis on 15 targeted communicable diseases.

 - Implementation period: September 2013 - August 2015